cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 title: Understanding Action Mailer
 ---

 When building a web application you should think about all the interactions/events that comprise your site.
 Your goal is generally to have a high user retention rate.
-As a developper/website owner, you want your users to interact as much as possible on your website without feeling the need to leave or use other third party services.
+As a developer/website owner, you want your users to interact as much as possible on your website without feeling the need to leave or use other third party services.

 Let's take a simple (but important) example: <strong>Mailing</strong>
-Imagine for a second that you are a user of a perticular website and you need to send an email to the technical team about a bug or something (who cares... at this point you just want to contact them).
+Imagine for a second that you are a user of a particular website and you need to send an email to the technical team about a bug or something (who cares... at this point you just want to contact them).
-It would be kind of (super) ennoying to copy and paste the websites contact email into your own personal email service (Gmail, Outlook, etc...).
+It would be kind of (super) annoying to copy and paste the websites contact email into your own personal email service (Gmail, Outlook, etc.).
 Again, don't forget that your goal is to <strong>KEEP</strong> the user on your website.
 You don't want them to open up Gmail...
 No!
 What you need is a simple way for users to contact you directly via the website.

 Today I am going to show you how you can implement such feature using Action Mailer in your Ruby on Rails web app.
 Go take a look at the <a href="http://guides.rubyonrails.org/action_mailer_basics.html">Action Mailer Basics</a> documentation to familiarize yourself with the different features it provides.

-<h1>User Authentification</h1>
+<h1>User Authentication</h1>

-Let's take this step by step.
-If you are already using the <a href="https://github.com/plataformatec/devise"> Devise Gem</a> to authentificate users, skip this part and go right to the <strong>User Mailer</strong> section.
+Let's take this step-by-step.
+If you are already using the <a href="https://github.com/plataformatec/devise"> Devise Gem</a> to authenticate users, skip this part and go right to the <strong>User Mailer</strong> section.

 ----<strong>Step 1</strong>